 Keep dogs from barking excessively.
 Dogs will bark, but should not be barking for long periods of time, day or night.

 Keep dogs leashed.
 Cemeteries are not city parks, off-leash areas, or doggy toilets.
-Dogs must be on-leash in the Greenwood Hills Cemetery.
-Riverview Cemetery prohibits dogs altogether.
+Well-behaved dogs are allowed off-leash in the Greenwood Hills Cemetery.
+Riverview Cemetery and Tryon Creek State Natural Area (?) prohibit dogs altogether.

 Clean up after your dog.
 Need we say more?
-"Pooper-Scooper" laws apply.
+Pooper-Scooper laws apply.
 Greenwood Hills Cemetery provides bags for dog owners.
 Tryon Creek State Park is no exception to the law.
 Trails there are used by runners and many children.
+Sidewalks should be kept clean!

 Discourage Vermin and Predators.
 Pet food left out may attract raccoons or rats.
 Unsecured garbage can be opened by raccoons.
 Cats left out may be caught by local coyotes.